 - Adjust the Consistency: To add extra thickness and creaminess to your smoothie, throw in some more coconut cream or cashew butter.
 If you’d like to thin it out, pour in more almond milk.
 Make additions little by little and blend after each one until you’re satisfied.

-- Tweak the Flavor: I recommend adding your sweetener to taste after the smoothie is blended rather than pouring it in at the beginning.
+- Tweak the Flavor: Experiment with different frozen fruits like blueberries, raspberries, or mangoes to add variety to your smoothie.
+We recommend adding your sweetener to taste after the smoothie is blended rather than pouring it in at the beginning.
 You may find that your drink is sweet enough as it is!

 There are so many different things you can add to this smoothie to switch things up!
 Try incorporating one of the ingredients below.

 - Chia Seeds, Hemp Seeds or Flax Seeds

 - Fresh Grapes

 Pour your Strawberry Smoothie into a beautiful glass and garnish it with a fresh strawberry or a sprinkle of chia seeds for an appealing presentation.
 This smoothie is a great standalone treat, but you can also pair it with a nutritious breakfast like oatmeal, granola, or a slice of whole-grain toast for a well-rounded meal.

 For a complete breakfast, serve your smoothie with a hearty dish like this Low-Carb Breakfast Casserole or my Strawberry Baked Oatmeal.
 If you need something to take on the go with it, I recommend whipping up these 20-minute Breakfast Cookies the night beforehand.

 Want to make your snack a little more substantial?
 Turn this strawberry smoothie into a Smoothie Bowl with your favorite fruit and granola.
 Yum!